 Hedge Accounting applies when the requirements and conditions set out in FRS 102 (paragraphs 12.15 – 12.25) are met.

-IFRS means International Financial Reporting Standards.
+IAS - see IFRS below.

+IFRS means standards and interpretations issued (or adopted) by the International Accounting Standards Board (IASB) (they comprise: International Financial Reporting Standards, International Accounting Standards (IAS) and Interpretations developed by the IFRS Interpretations Committee or the former Standing Interpretations Committee (SIC)) or IFRS that have been adopted in the relevant jurisdiction, for example in the UK this refers to UK-adopted IFRS.

 Income Tax Act 2007 is the Income Tax Act 2007 as amended by subsequent orders, regulations and legislation.

 An Investment is an asset that is characterised by its ability to generate economic benefits in the form of distributions and/or appreciation in value.